A simple model for a minimal environment: the two-atom Tavis-Cummings model revisited: Conclusions

-We have also obtained a full analytical solution of the two-atom Tavis-Cummings model for non-identical atoms, which allowed us to assess the effect of the atom 2-field detuning on the dynamics of the system.
-Indeed there is a competition between the environment-field coupling and the environment-field detuning, but although we were able to determine explicitly the dependence of the quantum state of the system on the parameters ($\lambda_1,\lambda_2,\Delta_1,\Delta_2$), the lengthy expressions hindered a more detailed analysis.
-Yet, it is possible to have some degree of control over the dynamics of the system and circumvent the destructive effect of the environment.
+Here we have studied a general case, by analytically solving the two-atom TCM for non-identical atoms, with different coupling constants, ($\lambda_1\neq\lambda_2$) and different detunings ($\Delta_1\neq\Delta_2$).
+The solution of the two-atom TCM for non-identical atoms allowed us to assess the effect of the atom 2-field detuning on the dynamics of the system.
+Indeed there is a competition between the field-environment coupling and the field-environment detuning, but although we were able to determine explicitly the dependence of the quantum state of the system on the parameters ($\lambda_1,\lambda_2,\Delta_1,\Delta_2$), the lengthy expressions hindered a more detailed analysis.
+We have shown that it is possible to have some degree of control over the dynamics of the system and circumvent the destructive effect of the environment.
 By increasing the atom 2-field detuning $\Delta_2$, there will be an effective decoupling of the small environment, and we expect a restoration of the non-classical properties such as squeezing and entanglement.
-For instance, we have found that it is sufficient to have a (environment-field) detuning around $\Delta_2 = 1.0$ in order to recover the atomic dipole squeezing property of atom 1.
-However, larger values of detuning would be required to restore the atom-field entanglement, as it is clearly seen in figure (\ref{fig3})].
-We shall also point out that, as discussed in \cite{avb14}, any additional disturbances combined to the action of the small environment will turn out to be very detrimental for quantum coherence.
+For instance, if $\Delta_2 = 1.0$ it is possible to recover the atomic dipole squeezing property of atom 1.
+Yet, larger values of detuning would be required to restore the atom-field entanglement, as it is clearly seen in figure (\ref{fig3}).

+We have also made an estimate of the influence of the degree of mixedness of the small environment on the evolution of the main system by calculating the time-average of the linear entropy for different effective temperatures of the environment.